-K-16 critical language teachers (only Arabic, Chinese, Dari, Hindi, Korean, Persian, Portuguese, Russian, Swahili, Turkish, and Urdu) who are experienced classroom teachers
+- teach K-16 critical language teachers (only Arabic, Chinese, Dari, Hindi, Korean, Persian, Portuguese, Russian, Swahili, Turkish, and Urdu)

-who teach using a student-centered, proficiency-based, communication-oriented methodology.
-Teachers
+- teach using a student-centered, proficiency-based, communication-oriented methodology.

 Course format and technology requirements

 This course is an intense 3-week course, delivered entirely online through an online course management system.
 The course is mostly asynchronous, but there will be one synchronous meeting daily with your small group, and partner activities that are at self-arranged times.
-You should expect to spend approximately 4-8 hours daily on this course.
+You should expect to spend approximately 6-8 (or more) hours daily on this course.

-This intensive 3-week course will take 4-8 hours daily for three weeks.
+This intensive 3-week course will take 6-8 (or more) hours daily for three weeks.
 Do not plan to attend or teach anything else in addition to this course!

-There is no cost for course registration to teachers selected for the program, but participants will need to purchase a book or two for the course.
+There is no cost for course registration to teachers selected for this STARTALK program, but participants will need to purchase a book (second book optional) for the course.
 As the course is completely online, there are no costs for transportation or housing!

 Optional Graduate Credit Available

-Cost: For those not enrolled in degree programs at the University of Minnesota, the tuition cost is $631 per credit ($1262) for this 2-credit course, PLUS approximately $100 in registration fees for two credits.
+For those not enrolled in degree programs at the University of Minnesota, the tuition cost is $660.17 per credit for this 2-credit course, PLUS approximately $100 in registration fees for two credits (total approx $1420.34).
 You can find a chart of tuition and fees for non-degree-seeking students or refer to the University's OneStop website for more complete information.
 Cost for those who are University of Minnesota students will be based on your status at the University.